Some of you have requested that I post more recipes

 I am hoping to have her guest post again very soon : )

-Nothing warms the soul like homemade
+Nothing warms the soul like homemade chicken noodle soup with homemade noodles.

 Colder weather begins and I start craving soups and breads.